-The 2016 GRC PD will result in certain accounting impacts associated with the income tax repairs allowance deduction matter.
-In general, the 2016 GRC PD considers that the income tax benefits obtained from income tax repairs deductions exceeded amounts forecasted by SDG&E and SoCalGas from 2011 to 2015, and that they were attributed to shareholders during that time.
-The 2016 GRC PD seeks to reallocate the economic benefit of this tax deduction forecasting difference to ratepayers.
+The 2016 GRC FD results in certain accounting impacts associated with the income tax repairs allowance deduction matter.
+In general, the 2016 GRC FD considers that the income tax benefits obtained from income tax repairs deductions exceeded amounts forecasted by the California Utilities from 2011 to 2015, and that they were attributed to shareholders during that time.
+The 2016 GRC FD reallocates the economic benefit of this tax deduction forecasting difference to ratepayers.
 Accordingly, revenues corresponding to income tax repair deductions that exceeded forecasted amounts relating to 2015, which have been tracked in memorandum accounts, are ordered to be refunded to customers.
-The 2015 amounts total \$72 million for SoCalGas and \$37 million for SDG&E. Pursuant to this proposed refund requirement, we anticipate recording regulatory liabilities for these amounts in the second quarter of 2016, resulting in after-tax charges to earnings of \$43 million and \$22 million for SoCalGas and SDG&E, respectively.
-In addition, the 2016 GRC PD contemplates reducing rate base by \$60 million at SoCalGas and \$75 million at SDG&E, which will correspond to reductions in the 2016 revenue requirement of \$7 million at SoCalGas and \$9 million at SDG&E (which reductions are included in the adopted 2016 revenue requirement amounts described above).
-This rate base reduction is intended to mitigate the impact on ratepayers for the economic benefits associated with tax repair deductions that were previously provided to the shareholders for the period of 2012-2014 for SoCalGas and 2011-2014 for SDG&E. This rate base reduction will not result in an impairment of any of our reported assets, but will impact our revenues and earnings prospectively.
-The 2016 GRC PD also requires us to notify the CPUC if the 2012-2015 repairs deductions estimated in this GRC are different from the repairs deductions that SDG&E and SoCalGas ultimately claimed on their tax returns.
-Finally, the 2016 GRC PD requires the establishment of a two-way income tax expense memorandum account to record any revenue differences between the income tax expense forecasted in the GRC and the income tax expense incurred by SDG&E and SoCalGas during 2016 through 2018.
-The account will remain open, and the balance in the account will be reviewed in subsequent GRC proceedings until the CPUC decides to close the account.
+The 2015 amounts total \$72 million for SoCalGas and \$37 million for SDG&E. Pursuant to this refund requirement, we will include after-tax charges to earnings of \$43 million and \$22 million for SoCalGas and SDG&E, respectively, with the retroactive impact of the 2016 GRC FD in the second quarter of 2016 (described below).
+In addition, the 2016 GRC FD reduced rate base by \$38 million at SoCalGas and \$55 million at SDG&E (compared to \$60 million at SoCalGas and \$75 million at SDG&E in the 2016 Proposed Decision).
+The corresponding reductions in the 2016 revenue requirement will be \$5 million at SoCalGas and \$7 million at SDG&E (which reductions are included in the adopted 2016 revenue requirement amounts described above)(compared to \$7 million at SoCalGas and \$9 million at SDG&E in the 2016 Proposed Decision).
+The rate base reductions reallocate to ratepayers the economic benefits associated with tax repair deductions that were previously provided to the shareholders for the period of 2012-2014 for SoCalGas and 2011-2014 for SDG&E. The rate base reductions will not result in an impairment of any of our reported assets, but will impact our revenues and earnings prospectively.

+The 2016 GRC FD also requires us to notify the CPUC if the 2012-2015 repairs deductions estimated in this GRC are different from the repairs deductions that SDG&E and SoCalGas ultimately claimed on their tax returns.
+We do not expect the impact of these differences to be material, and we anticipate recording the impact of these differences with the retroactive impact of the 2016 GRC FD in the second quarter of 2016, described below.